saadhaxxan/saadhaxxan/README.md

 # Hi there, I'm Saad 👋

 ### I'm a Developer, Teacher and Researcher!
-- 🔭 I’m currently working as AI Researcher and Backend Engineer.
+- 🔭 I’m currently working as Backend and Infrastructure Engineer.
 - 🌱 I’m currently learning about Data Engineering and DevOps.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught over more then 2k students.